Carrots are great dietary sources of fiber. Just a large carrot contains about 2 g of fiber, or 7% of the recommended daily intake!

 - medium carrot (61 g) has 1.7 g of fiber,

 - large carrot (7-1/4″ or more, or 70 g) has 2 g of fiber,

 - 1 cup of chopped carrots (130 g) has 3.6 g of fiber.

 So, just two carrots can provide more than 14% of the recommended daily intake of fiber.

 On the other hand, carrot juice contains negligible amounts of fiber.
-It has only 1.9 g of fiber per an 8 fl oz serving.
-In fact, most vegetable and fruit juices lack of fiber.
+An 8 fl oz glass of carrot juice has only 1.9 g of fiber.
+Most vegetable and fruit juices contain negligible amounts of fiber.

 Eat legumes, beans, vegetables, fruits, whole grains, nuts, and seeds to boost your daily fiber intake.
 These are the richest foods in fiber.
 Even common foods like rice, spinach, broccoli, bananas, or avocados are excellent dietary sources of fiber.